joshuacox/mkFreeIPA/README.md

 Make a persistent FreeIPA docker container PDQ based on the awesome container by [adelton](https://github.com/adelton/docker-freeipa)

+### Requirements

+you must setup reverse DNS first or freeIPA will not work!  then you can proceed

 ### Usage

 ##### TLDR do it for me!